mui/material-ui/docs/data/base/components/switch/switch.md

 ## Basic switch

-The `SwitchUnstyled` component is composed of three interior components—`Root`, `Thumb` and `Input`—and it assigns CSS classes for styling each piece, respectively.
+The `SwitchUnstyled` component is composed of three interior components—`Root`, `Thumb`, and `Input`—and it assigns CSS classes for styling each piece, respectively.

 You can set the props for these interior components using the `componentsProps` object.